BetterThanTomorrow/calva/docs/site/connect-sequences.md

 * `projectRootPath`: An array of path segments leading to the root of the project to which this connect sequence corresponds.
 Use together with `autoSelectForJackIn`/`autoSelectForConnect` to suppress the Project Root menu.
 The path can be absolute or relative to the workspace root.
 If there are several Workspace Folders, the workspace root is the path of the first folder, so relative paths will only work for this first folder.
 * `nReplPortFile`: An array of path segments with the project root-relative path to the nREPL port file for this connect sequence.
 E.g. For shadow-cljs this would be `[".shadow-cljs", "nrepl.port"]`.
 * `afterCLJReplJackInCode`: Here you can give Calva some Clojure code to evaluate in the CLJ REPL, once it has been created.
+* `customJackInCommandLine`: A string with a command line that should be used to launch the REPL.
+See [Custom Command Line](#custom-command-line), below.
 * `cljsType`: This can be either "Figwheel Main", "shadow-cljs", "ClojureScript built-in for browser", "ClojureScript built-in for node", "lein-figwheel", "none", or a dictionary configuring a custom type.
 If set to "none", Calva will skip connecting a ClojureScript repl.
 A custom type has the following fields:
     * `dependsOn`: (required) Calva will use this to determine which dependencies it will add when starting the project (Jacking in).
 This can be either "Figwheel Main", "shadow-cljs", "ClojureScript built-in for browser", "ClojureScript built-in for node", "lein-figwheel", or ”User provided”.
 If it is "User provided", then you need to provide the dependencies in the project or launch with an alias (deps.edn), profile (Leiningen), or build (shadow-cljs) that provides the dependencies needed.
     * `isStarted`: Boolean.
 For CLJS REPLs that Calva does not need to start, set this to true.
 (If you base your custom cljs repl on a shadow-cljs workflow, for instance.)